vadadoriya/Terraoak/README.md

 Lets Build a petstore API using the below resources.

+Phase 1:

+Just the API with a backend dyanmodb table

+Phase 2: We can add a authorizer lambda

+Phase 3: we can create a UI for our petstore so others can also add

 * elb
 * route53
 * cloudfront
 * dyanmodb
 * s3
 * lambda

 ## Getting started